-DyeVC
+Immersing through Topology on Distributed Version Control Systems

 Cristiano M. Cesario and Leonardo G. P. Murta

 Institute of Computing

 Universidade Federal Fluminense, Niteroi, Brazil

 {ccesario, leomurta}@ic.uff.br

 Abstract—Software development using distributed version control systems has become more frequent recently.
 Such systems bring more flexibility, but also bring greater complexity to administer and monitor the multiple existing repositories as well as the proliferation of several branches.
 In this paper we propose DyeVC, an extensible tool to assist developers and repository administrators in identifying dependencies amongst the distributed repositories in order to help to understand what is going on around one’s repository and depict the relations between the existing repositories.